-Banks Balance Sheet in China averaged 724.22 CNY Billion from 2004 until 2019, reaching an all time high of 3230 CNY Billion in January of 2019 and a record low of -32.10 CNY Billion in July of 2005.
-This page provides - China New Yuan Loans - actual values, historical data, forecast, chart, statistics, economic calendar and news. source: People's Bank of China
+Banks Balance Sheet in China averaged 763.31 CNY Billion from 2004 until 2020, reaching an all time high of 3340 CNY Billion in January of 2020 and a record low of -32.10 CNY Billion in July of 2005.
+This page provides - China New Yuan Loans - actual values, historical data, forecast, chart, statistics, economic calendar and news.
+China New Yuan Loans - data, historical chart, forecasts and calendar of releases - was last updated on August of 2020. source: People's Bank of China

-Banks Balance Sheet in China is expected to be 1900.00 CNY Billion by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Banks Balance Sheet in China to stand at 1300.00 in 12 months time.
-In the long-term, the China New Yuan Loans is projected to trend around 1800.00 CNY Billion in 2020, according to our econometric models.
+Banks Balance Sheet in China is expected to be 1700.00 CNY Billion by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Banks Balance Sheet in China to stand at 1500.00 in 12 months time.
+In the long-term, the China New Yuan Loans is projected to trend around 1800.00 CNY Billion in 2021, according to our econometric models.